a327ex/www/content/posts/indiedev_creativity.md

 ## Indiedev creativity

-When [Jonathan blow said](https://gamedaily.biz/article/910/casual-connect-indie-development-is-stagnant-says-braid-creator-jonathan-blow?amphtml=1&__twitter_impression=true) that indiedevs didn't progress the medium as much as was expected 10+ years ago, he was kinda right and kinda wrong.
+When [Jonathan blow said](https://gamedaily.biz/article/910/casual-connect-indie-development-is-stagnant-says-braid-creator-jonathan-blow?amphtml=1&__twitter_impression=true) that indiedevs didn't progress the medium as much as was expected 10+ years ago, he was kinda right and kinda wrong:

 {{< youtubestartend WKYEJmkIPlo 93 >}}